Police: Kentucky bank shooter wrote in journal about ease of buying assault weapon before killings

 LOUISVILLE, Ky.
-(AP) — The man who fatally shot five coworkers at a Louisville bank in April wrote in his journal that he wasn’t sure if his mental health struggles would preclude him from purchasing a gun and then later, after acquiring one just days before carrying out the mass shooting, remarked on how easy the transaction turned out to be.
+(AP) — The man who fatally shot five coworkers at a Louisville bank in April questioned in his journal whether he would be able to get a gun despite his mental health struggles and then later, after acquiring one just days before carrying out the mass shooting, remarked on how easy the transaction turned out to be.

 The journal writings by Connor Sturgeon were contained in a 64-page report released Tuesday by Louisville police, where authorities say they have now closed the investigation into the actions of the 25-year-old who also died that day in an exchange of gunfire with authorities.